krlawrence/graph/sample-data/README.md

 The small script called *'load-air-routes-graph.groovy'* can be used to load the graph into a TinkerGraph from within the Gremlin Console.
 Edit the script before using it to adjust the location of where you put the GraphML file on your system.

-There is also a small Groovy script in the *'sample-code'* folder that can be run from within the Gremlin console to produce some statistics about the graph similr to those found in the boook and in the *'README-air-routes-77.txt file'*.
+There is also a small Groovy script in the *'sample-code'* folder that can be run from within the Gremlin console to produce some statistics about the graph similr to those found in the boook and in the *'README-air-routes.txt file'*.

 Please check back regularly to see more updates as they are uploaded.